EU TIMBER REGULATION & THE EU FLEGT ACTION PLAN

 If you require information on understanding and using FSC certification to respond to the EUTR and VPA requirements, we have a selection of resources available below.

-- FSC Q&A on EU Timber Regulation (English)
+- Questions and Answers about FSC and the EU Timber Regulation

-- FSC and FLEGT, Working Hand in Hand FR
+- FSC and FLEGT, working Hand in Hand (French language version)